Hats-Protocol/modules-registry/README.md

     }
   ],
   "creationArgs": {
-    "useHatId": "<True if the hatId property should be set with the ID of the hat for which the module is deployed, otherwise false>"
+    "useHatId": "<Whether the modules's hatId property (provide to the factory's creation function) should be set with the ID of the hat for which the module is deployed (boolean)>"
     "immutable": [
       {
         "name": "<argument's name (string)>",
         "description": "<short description (string)>",
-        "type": "<argument's solidity type, e.g. 'uint256' (string)>", "example": "<example argument which will be used for automatic testing>", "displayType": "<parameter's type of content, for display purpose>" }
+        "type": "<argument's solidity type, e.g. 'uint256' (string)>", "example": "<example argument which will be used for automatic testing>", "displayType": "<parameter's type of content, for display purpose>", "optional": "<optional field, setting to 'true' indicates that this input is optional>" }
     ],
     "mutable": [